 “Petroleum-based plastic plant containers are non-recyclable and often wind up in the waste stream—and our oceans.
 We’re partnering with plant container manufacturers to use our strong, biodegradable plastic alternative, which will decompose in the ground into carbon dioxide, water, and organic compost.” – Tony Bova, CEO of mobius

 Riding the Innovation Wave to Solve Ocean Pollution

-Despite ominous data about the harmful impact – and volume – of ocean pollution, there’s a wave of early-stage innovators determined to address the issue.
-From creating new materials from marine debris to finding innovative, eco-friendly ways of cleaning oil spills, VentureWell is excited about the new technologies designed to combat ocean pollution, and inspired by the inventors driven to maximize their impact through entrepreneurship.
+Despite ominous data about the harmful impact—and volume—of ocean pollution, there’s a wave of early-stage innovators determined to address the issue.
+From creating new materials from marine debris to finding innovative ways of eliminating plastic waste, VentureWell is excited about the new technologies designed to combat ocean pollution, and inspired by the inventors driven to maximize their impact through entrepreneurship.